 Skip to main content

 Use Gateway webhooks to get updates for your registered wallet addresses.
 Events include Gateway Wallet deposits and mints on destination blockchains.
-Gateway is fully permissionless, but webhook subscriptions require a free Circle Developer Console account and API key.
+Gateway is fully permissionless, but webhook subscriptions require a free Circle Console account and API key.
 You do not need billing or a credit card.
+To set up an endpoint and subscribe, see Set up a webhook endpoint.
+For the event model, delivery behavior, and signature verification, see the Webhooks group in the API reference.

 Authentication